kipcole9/money/README.md

 implemented by the hex package `ex_cldr`.
 These rules define the number of fractional digits for a currency and the rounding increment where appropriate.

-In addition:

-- A Postgres custom type `money_with_currency` is provided that stores a decimal monetary value with an associated currency code.
-Also includes a `Mix` task to generate a migration that creates the custom type.

-- Money formatting output using the hex package [ex_cldr](https://hex.pm/packages/ex_cldr) that correctly rounds to the appropriate number of fractional digits and to the correct rounding increment for currencies that have minimum cash increments (like the Swiss Franc and Australian Dollar)
+8. Money output string formatting output using the hex package [ex_cldr](https://hex.pm/packages/ex_cldr) that correctly rounds to the appropriate number of fractional digits and to the correct rounding increment for currencies that have minimum cash increments (like the Swiss Franc and Australian Dollar)

 ## Why yet another Money package?

 * Fully localized formatting and rounding using [ex_cldr](https://hex.pm/packages/ex_cldr)

-* Provides serialization to Postgres using a custom type that keeps both the currency code and the amount together removing a source of potential error
+* Provides serialization to Postgres using a composite type that keeps both the currency code and the amount together removing a source of potential error

 * Uses the `Decimal` type in Elixir and the Postgres `numeric` type to preserve precision

 ## Examples

-###Creating a new %Money{} struct:
+###Creating a %Money{} struct

      iex> Money.new(:USD, 100)
      #Money<:USD, 100>